lsst-dm/dm_dev_guide/services/lsst-dev7.rst

 -----------------------------

-In submitting SLURM jobs to the ``Verification Cluster`` it is advisable to have the software stack, data, and any utilities stored on the GPFS :file:`/scratch` , :file:`/datasets` , :file:`/software` , and/or the 'GPFS home' spaces so that all are reachable from ``lsst-dev7`` and each of the worker nodes.
+In submitting SLURM jobs to the ``Verification Cluster`` it is advisable to have the software stack, data, and any utilities stored on the GPFS :file:`/scratch` , :file:`/datasets` , and/or :file:`/software` spaces so that all are reachable from ``lsst-dev7`` and each of the worker nodes.
 Some simple SLURM job description files that make use of the ``srun`` command are shown in this section.
 These are submitted to the queue from a standard login shell on the front end ``lsst-dev7`` using the SLURM client command ``sbatch``, and their status can be checked with the command ``squeue`` :